AndreasGunnahr/PHP-BANK-Nackademin/README.md

 ```

 ```
-You are now ready to run your application!
+You are now ready to run the application!
 ```

 ## Built With